agittins/bermuda/README.md

 bluetooth proxies, and from that tries to make some guesses about how far (in relative terms) the device was from each proxy.

-From there we hope to get a rough idea of the transmitting device's location, and perhaps even manage to map the device to a specific "Area" in homeassistant.
+The plan is to experiment with multiple algorithms to find the best ways to establish a device's location.
+In the first instace the methods are:
+- If a device is close (within a few metres) to a receiver, consider it to be in the same Area as that receiver.
+(Working)
+- Attempt to "solve" a 2D map for all beacons and receivers based on the triangles created between them to derive all the required distances.
+(WIP)

 ## What you'll see

 After enabling the integration, you should start to see results for any bluetooth devices in your home that are sending broadcasts.
 The implemented results are:
-(important to note here that NONE of these boxes are ticked yet!)
+(important to note here that VERY FEW of these boxes are ticked yet!)

-[x] A raw listing of values returned when you call the `bermuda.dump_beacons` service [] An interface to choose which devices should have sensors created for them [] Sensors created for selected devices, showing their estimated location [] A mud-map showing relative locations between proxies and detected devices [] An interface to "pin" the proxies on a map to establish a sort of coordinate system [] An interface to define Areas in relation to the pinned proxies
+[x] A raw listing of values returned when you call the `bermuda.dump_devices` service
+    [x] `area` if a device is within a max distance of a receiver [] An interface to choose which devices should have sensors created for them [x] Sensors created for selected devices, showing their estimated location [] Algo to "solve" the 2D layout of devices
+[] A mud-map showing relative locations between proxies and detected devices [] An interface to "pin" the proxies on a map to establish a sort of coordinate system [] An interface to define Areas in relation to the pinned proxies

 ## TODO / Ideas

-[x] Basic `bermuda.dump_beacons` service that responds with measurements.
+[x] Basic `bermuda.dump_devices` service that responds with measurements.
 [] Switch to performing updates on receipt of advertisements, instead of periodic polling [] Realtime approximation of inter-proxy distances using Triangle Inequality [] Resolve x/y co-ordinates of all scanners and proxies (!)